-Tracking your achievements need not be difficult - in fact, it can be as simple as recording your details in a work diary.
+Tracking your achievements need not be difficult - in fact, it can be as simple as recording details in a work diary.
 The more creative or technically proficient among you may prefer to build an online portfolio.

 We also recommend keeping a record on a master copy of your CV.
-It doesn't need to be perfect or pretty, as long as the key information is on there - including dates.
-Then, when you're ready to take your next step, you'll simply need to copy the relevant details onto your tailored CV.
+It doesn't need to be perfect or pretty, as long as the key information is there - including dates.
+Then, when you're ready to take the next step, you simply need to copy the relevant details onto your tailored CV.
 LinkedIn serves equally well, with the advantage of having your successes immediately visible to your network.
 You may even find that your newly updated profile leads to job offers before you've even started applying!

 The alternative is to create a Key Achievements section for every role.
 This has the advantage of showing a strong record of success throughout your professional life and is the recommended route for anyone established in their career.

 If you only have one or two awards, count them as achievements and list them alongside your other successes in the relevant role.
-If you're lucky enough to have three or more awards, you can adopt a combination of both.
-Create a specific Awards and Recognitions section, in addition to role-specific achievements sections.
+If you have three or more awards, you can adopt a combination of both.
+Create a specific Awards section, in addition to role-specific achievements sections.
 Place this section below your career history.